Instance purchasing options

 The lifecycle of an instance starts when it is launched and ends when it is terminated.
 The purchasing option that you choose affects the lifecycle of the instance.
 For example, an On-Demand Instance runs when you launch it and ends when you terminate it.
 A Spot Instance runs as long as capacity is available and your maximum price is higher than the Spot price.

-Use the following procedure to determine the lifecycle of an instance.
+Use one of the following methods to determine the lifecycle of an instance.

 To determine the instance lifecycle using the AWS CLI